 Ammonium hydroxide can be found in bathroom, floor, glass, carpet, metal, upholstery, and all-purpose cleaners as well as starches, disinfectants, and stain treaters.
 Most household ammonia contains 5-10% ammonium hydroxide.
 If you are unsure if your cleaner contains it, just look on the label of your product.

 In addition to ammonia being used as a food additive and in the manufacturing of some products, such as pharmaceuticals, it can be found in a variety of products spanning several industries.
 Again, if you are curious, check product labels to see if ammonia is listed.

 - Auto care: puncture seal products, tire inflators, fiberglass cleaners, metal cleaners, and polishes

 - Cosmetics: mascara and lash colorants

 - Hair care: hair colorants, hair glazes, hair touch-up kits

 - Home maintenance products: crack and seam sealers, joint compounds, finish removers, and some specialty cleaners

 - Personal care products: shaving cream, lotions, creams, acne treatments

 Product Brands Containing It

-To see if certain products contain ammonia, try searching these databases using the chemical name, Azane:
+Another way to see if certain products contain ammonia is by searching these databases using the chemical name, Azane: